Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 description: "Learn how to implement snapshot functionality in PostgreSQL CDC libraries using a coordinator/worker model with metadata tables for progress tracking."
 summary: "A deep dive into implementing Debezium-style initial data capture with horizontal scaling support in go-pq-cdc library."
 tags: [ "go", "postgresql" ]
-categories: [ "go", "postgresql" ]
+categories: [ "go", "postgresql", "cdc", "debezium" ]
-draft: true
+draft: false
 ---

--  In this article, we’ll look at how we implemented snapshot mode in our [go-pq-cdc](https://github.com/Trendyol/go-pq-cdc) PostgreSQL CDC library, and how it works under the hood.
+In this article, we’ll look at how we implemented snapshot mode in our [go-pq-cdc](https://github.com/Trendyol/go-pq-cdc) PostgreSQL CDC library, and how it works under the hood.

 ## What is go-pq-cdc?